Dual Diagnosis Treatment Osceola, MO

 Services provided:

-• Outpatient day treatment, regular outpatient treatment and outpatient detoxification
+• Outpatient detoxification, intensive outpatient treatment and outpatient treatment

 Lake Area Citizens Advisory Board (lacab) - 48.2 miles from Osceola, MO

-Lake Area Citizens Advisory Board lacab is a dual-diagnosis treatment center in Camdenton, MO that provides treatment for substance use and mental health disorders that include bipolar disorder as well as eating disorders.
+Lake Area Citizens Advisory Board lacab is a dual diagnosis treatment center in Camdenton, MO that offers treatment services for mental health and substance use disorders that include borderline personality disorder as well as paranoid personality disorder.

 Address: 409 U.S. Highway 54, Camdenton, MO 65020 in Camden County